lcscaletty/Resume/README.md

-# pythonTest
+# Resume
-Learning how to use python
+Resume website using Django